quchen/amoeba/README.md

   - How connected does the network have to be to allow certain portions of it to go down without clustering?

-  - How long does a new (flood) message need to reach the entire network?
+  - How effective do messages propagate?

-  - What are the timescales for bootstrapping the network, (adding|removing) (a node | many nodes)?
+  - What are the timescales for bootstrapping the network, adding or removing one node or many nodes?

 - Network integrity